What is the AGT?

-She was named the 2020 National Coach of the Year by the National High School Athletic Coaches Association.
-She is holding the Missouri State High School Association trophy for the fifth consecutive time as her St. Joseph Academy golf team of ‘Angels’ captured their fifth straight Missouri State Championship title.
+In 2022 she and her team are pictured with the Missouri State High School Association trophy for the seventh consecutive time as her St. Joseph Academy golf team of ‘Angels’ captured their seventh consecutive Missouri State Championship title.

 - How are you doing with the new Rules of Golf?
 Not so good?